Cosmic-Ray Physics at the South Pole: Acknowledgements

 The effective temperature $T_{\rm eff}(\theta)$ is defined by the measured temperature profile (at a zenith angle $\theta$) folded with the muon production spectrum and effective area for muon detection, integrated over the muon energy.

 Since muons mainly come from decays of pions and kaons, which have different lifetimes and interaction probabilities, the coefficient $\alpha_{T}$ is sensitive to the relative contributions of pions and kaons.
 Therefore the measurement of $\alpha_{T}$ yields another input for tuning hadronic models.
-The comparison of muon rate data for a specific year with the corresponding calculations in \cref{fig:muon-seasonal-Fig4-ShortTermDetails} (bottom) shows a remarkable agreement (see also Refs.~\cite{Tilav:2019xmf}).
+The comparison of muon rate data for a specific year with the corresponding calculations in \cref{fig:muon-seasonal-Fig4-ShortTermDetails} (bottom) shows a remarkable agreement (see also Ref.~\cite{Tilav:2019xmf}).
 Features, even small ones, are well reproduced by analytical calculations which were one of the major research interests of Tom Gaisser throughout the last decade.
-However, data show a somewhat higher $\Delta R$ amplitude yielding \mbox{$\alpha_{T}^{\rm{meas}}=0.75$} compared to the calculated rate \mbox{$\alpha_{T}^{\rm{calc}}=0.85$}.
+The correction factor $0.503$ accounts for a known failure of simulations to predict the absolute rate in IceCube at detector level which affects the effective area used in the calculations.
+In addition, data show a somewhat higher $\Delta R$ amplitude yielding \mbox{$\alpha_{T}^{\rm{meas}}=0.75$} compared to the calculated rate \mbox{$\alpha_{T}^{\rm{calc}}=0.85$}.
 Thus, Tom Gaisser also noticed that calculations can still be refined, e.g., by using a temperature profile instead of averages, account for the muon multiplicity in the bundle, and the mass composition.
-This was one of the pending projects for Tom Gaisser which he could not finalize (for further discussion, see also Refs.~\cite{Gaisser:2021cqh}).
+This was one of the pending projects for Tom Gaisser which he could not finalize (for further discussion, see also Refs.~\cite{Gaisser:2021cqh,Seasonal}).